 Doing your marketing without using Google Analytics is like taking a trip without looking at your GPS.

-With Analytics you can generate reports and set goals that tell you where your customers are coming from and what helps them to convert.
+With Google Analytics you can generate reports and set goals that tell you where your customers are coming from and what helps them to convert.
 This allows you to make choices that will help to grow your business quickly and efficiently, rather than flying blindly and taking wrong turns on the way.

 By using Google Analytics you can save yourself a lot of time, money, and energy by focusing on what actually works for your business.